A1795066711/Graduate-Project/raw_data/README.md

 # Schemas
-schemas of relationship with its entities
+Schemas of relationship with its entities